JessicaOfoma/Bike-sales-analysis/README.md

 ## Insights & Outcomes:

-Lower average income generally correlated with a greater likelihood of purchasing a bike.
+Lower average income generally correlated with a greater likelihood of purchasing a bike, suggesting that affordability and cost-efficiency play a key role in their transportation choices.

-Customers with shorter commute distances (especially those within 0-1 Miles) were more inclined to buy bikes, suggesting they may be using them for short trips or daily commutes.
+Customers with shorter commute distances (especially those within 0-1 miles) were more inclined to buy bikes, suggesting they may be using them for short trips or daily commutes.
+This makes it essential to market bikes as convenient solutions for short distances, emphasizing portability and efficiency for quick travel.

-Middle-aged groups (especially those between 30–54 years) showed higher purchase rates, potentially indicating interest in eco-friendly transport options.
+Middle-aged adults (ages 30–54 years) showed higher purchase rates, posssibly due to greater family and work responsibilities that require reliable, flexible transportation options, alongside a growing awareness of health and environmental impact.
+Marketing campaigns should highlight the reliability, convenience, and versatility of bikes for everyday tasks such as commuting, school drop-offs, and errands.
+They should also emphasize how biking aligns with a busy lifestyle while promoting health, time efficiency, and environmental responsibility.

+Bike purchase rates declined in older age groups (55+), possibly due to physical limitations or lack of interest in cycling.
+To better engage this demographic, businesses should explore alternative mobility products and promote electric bikes with comfort-focused features.

+Customers aged 18–29 showed lower purchase behavior, indicating untapped market potential.
+Targeted strategies that emphasize affordability, trendy designs, and alignment with urban or student lifestyles could help increase engagement within this demographic.

 ## Tools Used: